 dont have schools so regular…”

-Though Duncan often professes his faith in a God that carries him forward, he never speaks of committing to a particular denomination.
 The last direction sent to Duncan McLaurin from his cousin Duncan Calhoun is to send letters to Pleasant Hill post office in Desoto Parrish, two or three miles from them.

 Marriage or Wanderlust

-Marriage is a topic that Duncan Calhoun brings up in all of his letters in this collection.
+Marriage is a topic that Duncan Calhoun brings up in all of his surviving letters.
 In 1835 he comments to his bachelor cousin Duncan McLaurin about finding a wife, “…the young ladies of Mobile are not numerous like Carolina Cousin I think you could suit yourself amongst them I should think that a lady of virtue & value would be happy in your protection and direction which would be an ornament more precious than rubies in your arms.”
 Years later, when he is considering a relationship with Susan Jenkins, he approaches the subject of marriage again in a letter to his cousin:

 “Duncan tell me your ideas on marrieing as I never learnt that